krotik/eliasdb/examples/chat/doc/chat.md

 - User Management
 - GraphQL subscriptions

-The tutorial assumes you have downloaded EliasDB and extracted it.
+The tutorial assumes you have downloaded EliasDB, extracted and build it.
 For this tutorial please execute "start.sh" or "start.bat" in the subdirectory: examples/chat

 After starting EliasDB point your browser to:
 ```